PandaScore Raises $6 Million to Apply AI to Esports

 “Esports’ explosive growth is dependent on better data”, says PandaScore founder and CEO Flavien Guillocheau.
 “Better data lets media companies broadcast more engaging content, bookmakers offer better esports products, and teams and tournaments capture more lucrative sponsoring money.
 Data is the fuel that powers the esports community and we’re proud to be supplying that fuel.”

 Collecting data in real-time from ongoing esports matches, PandaScore uses its proprietary artificial intelligence to sift out and analyze the most useful pieces of information as it happens.
 Esports broadcasters use this data to give their audiences a richer and more fun experience.
-Betting traders gain an edge utilizing machine learning to set better odds and a larger esports offering.
+Users gain an edge utilizing machine learning to set better odds and a larger esports offering.

 “The COVID-19 pandemic highlighted a significant lack of resilience among traditional bookmakers, who really need to increase their agility”, commented Olivier Martret, principal at Serena.
 “And this is where PandaScore can help.
 With FDJ, we are convinced that Pandascore’s tech is a key asset for bookmakers, enabling them to gain new market shares and more efficient and reliable services.”

-PandaScore taps into the trend of a new generation tuning in to esports for entertainment and betting just as much as their older peers have done with traditional sports.
+PandaScore taps into the trend of a new generation tuning in to esports for entertainment and gaming just as much as their older peers have done with traditional sports.
 The trend has only been emphasized by the recent lockdowns in many countries, which have disrupted regular sports more than they have the online gaming esports industry.